Laird Wilcox: Views

 In 1968, Wilcox signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-He has been a member of the American Civil Liberties Union since 1961 and a member of Amnesty International since 1970.
+He was a member of the American Civil Liberties Union starting in 1961 and a member of Amnesty International since 1970.
 Historian George Michael described Wilcox in 2003 as a left-wing libertarian.
+He was a member of the National Rifle Association.

 In his 1997 self-published book The Watchdogs, Wilcox criticized an "anti-racist industry" of groups monitoring extremism, writing that their "identity and livelihood depend upon growth and expansion of their particular kind of victimization".
 Wilcox accused groups including the Southern Poverty Law Center (SPLC), the Anti-Defamation League (ADL), and Political Research Associates of a "massive extortion racket" to exaggerate threats from right-wing extremists, whom he estimated at 10,000 in a total US population of 270 million.
 In response, Mark Potok of the SPLC said that Wilcox "had an ax to grind for a great many years", and Chip Berlet of Political Research Associates said that Wilcox "is not an accurate or ethical reporter".
 Historian George Michael noted that Wilcox's examination of memoranda indicated a close working relationship between the ADL and the FBI.